IATI/D-Portal/plated/README.md

 	plated/watch

-Watch the plated/source directory and continously build the static website when files are changes.
+Watch the plated/source directory and continuously build the static website when files are changed.

-	plated/serve
+	plated/serv

 Start a simple static server locally, visit http://0.0.0.0:8000/plated-example/ in your browser to view your site.

+	plated/start

+Run plated/watch and plated/serv simultaneously.
+This is the main script you should run to build and view your website locally whilst you edit it.

 The website is generated into /docs from files found in /plated/source.
 The